-It’s been a bumper year for KiwiSaver.
-The latest report by the Financial Markets Authority shows that the average KiwiSaver balance has risen 29%, while total investment returns are up a whopping 1708%.
-So, knowing how to pick your KiwiSaver fund is more important than ever.
+It has been a mixed year for KiwiSaver.
+The latest report by the Financial Markets Authority shows that the average Kiwisaver balance has risen 4.3%, while investment returns were down $1.9 billion.
+So, knowing how to pick your KiwiSaver fund and safely grow your investment is more important than ever.

 So, if you think it’s time to review your KiwiSaver – something you should be doing regularly – then you may be wondering how to ensure you get the best returns.
 How can you avoid missing out on the next big KiwiSaver boom?
 And while there is no full-proof guarantee that your next fund will be No.1, with a little research you can find a fund that will be right for you.